edujanicas/Devops-Coding-Challenge/Planning.md

 # Planning

-// Still just topics, I will go deeper on them soon
+> Still just topics, I will go deeper on them soon

 ## Security
-The app will run on AWS servers.
+The app will run on cloud servers.
 Different instances of the cloud are in different security layers, inside a private cloud.

 The developer can access the private cloud through a proxy with a public IP.
 This is the only machine with administration privileges inside our network that is accessible through the outside.
 To access it through ssh you will need a ssh key.